jhelsby/jlox-notes/sections/3_parsing-expressions.md

 * report it to the user, with its location.

 * _synchronize_: discard all subsequent tokens until we reach the beginning of the next statement.
+  * (You can synchronise to other points if you want, but the next statement is standard.)

-* continue parsing from there.
+* continue parsing from the next statement.

 * repeat this process if we encounter any more syntax errors.